Baum-Bott residue currents: Introduction

 To construct the connections $\widehat D^\epsilon_k$ we first construct connections $\widetilde D_k$ on $E_k|_{M\setminus \sing\F}$ and $D_{basic}$ on $N\F|_{M\setminus \sing\F}$ such that $D_{basic}$ is a so-called basic connection and $(\widetilde D_N, \ldots, \widetilde D_0, D_{basic})$ is compatible with \eqref{eq:resolution-NF} in a certain sense, see Definition ~\ref{def:basic-connection} and \eqref{eq:compatible}.
 The $\widetilde D_k$ are defined only over $M\setminus \sing \F$, but their singularity as we approach $\sing \F$ can be controlled.
 More precisely, they can be thought of as singular connections on $M$ with almost semi-meromorphic singularities along $\sing\F$ in the sense of \cite{andersson-wulcan:asm}, cf.\ Lemma ~\ref{wedding}.
 The $\widehat D_k^\epsilon$ are then constructed as smoothings of the $\widetilde D_k$.

 It follows from this control of the singularities that the limits $R^\Phi$ of the characteristic forms $r^\Phi(\widehat D^\epsilon)$ exist and are so-called residue currents, or more precisely pseudomeromorphic currents in the sense of \cite{andersson-wulcan:crelle}, and can be seen as generalizations of the Grothendieck residue, see Section ~\ref{stream}.
 Note that we give meaning to the Baum-Bott current $R^\Phi_Z$ even when $Z$ is non-compact.
+Together with the dimension principle for pseudomeromorphic currents (Proposition \ref{prop:dimension-principle}), the non-vanishing of certain currents $R_Z^\Phi$ yields lower bounds on the dimension of the corresponding singular component $Z$, see Corollary \ref{cor:dim-Z}.

 The characteristic forms $r^\Phi(\widehat D^\epsilon)$ depend on the choices of Hermitian metrics and $(1,0)$-connections on the bundles in \eqref{eq:resolution-NF} and consequently so do the limits $R^\Phi$.
 In Section ~\ref{pomona} we give a description of this dependence.
 In particular, it follows that $R_Z^\Phi$ is independent of the metrics and connections if $\codim Z\geq \ell$.